Strategic Investment Fund

 • Sustainability: Assessment of the project’s potential to be scaled up to engage or benefit more broadly beyond the initial funding period, as well as a description of a sustainability plan.
 (125 words)

-• Budget and justification: List of budget items and budget justification that will be used to assess the realism of the budget.
+• Budget and Justification: List of budget items with justification that will be used to assess the realism of the budget.
 Applicants must ensure that the project does not have conceptual or budgetary overlap with other secured or applied-for sources of funding.
 (Justification: 250 words)

 Additional requirement for proposals with one or more Indigenous-focused objectives: